 Graeme spends his spare time developing bonds with his family, taking his two sons to different sporting events and commendably saying that whether they win or lose, simply watching them participate makes him happy.

-He joined THT in 2015 and leads on our People and OD strategy including reward and recognition, workforce development, employee engagement, equality and diversity, recruitment and retention and the provision of HR support across the Trust.
+George joined THT in 2015 and leads on our People and OD strategy including reward and recognition, workforce development, employee engagement, equality and diversity, recruitment and retention, and the provision of HR support across the Trust.

-George is a chartered member of the Chartered Institute of Personnel and Development (CIPD) and a graduate of Oxford University and Salford Business School.
-He has over 15 years’ experience working in HR roles within the legal, financial services and social housing sectors.
+He is a chartered member of the Chartered Institute of Personnel and Development (CIPD) and a graduate of Oxford University and Salford Business School.
+George has over 15 years’ experience working in HR roles within the legal, financial services and social housing sectors.

-Outside work, George is actively involved with the CIPD and is the immediate past Chair of the CIPD Manchester Branch.
-He is a keen supporter of the charity Retrak, and undertakes fundraising and overseas voluntary work through their Connecting HR Africa programme.
+Outside work, George is actively involved with the CIPD and is a former Chair of the CIPD Manchester Branch.
+He is a keen supporter of the charity Hope for Justice, and undertakes fundraising and overseas voluntary work through their Connecting HR Africa programme.
 In his spare time, he and his wife enjoy comedy, wine tasting, DIY and walking their two dogs.

-When he’s not at work, he’s on two wheels, cycling and motorcycling, despite Manchester’s notorious weather.
+When he’s not at work, he’s on two wheels, cycling and motorcycling, despite Manchester’s variable weather.
 He also enjoys rock concerts and chilling out at the cinema.